flexigpt/vscode-extension/docs/promptfiles.md

   - The cli string that you want to execute.
   - Note that the directory in which the command is executed is the root directory of your workspace.
-  - You can use system or user defined variable in the command.
+  - You can use system or user defined variable in the command as described in the features section.
 Variables will replaced with proper values while preparing request
-  - To use system variable add `{system.*variableName*}`, variableName can be one of [Predefined System Variables](#predefined-system-variables)
-  - To use user variable add `{user.*variableName*}`, variableName must be in variables field in prompt file.